 the kinds of feminine gender | Arabic free course

-1. Words that are feminine by meaning
+1. Words intrinsically feminine in meaning

 Examples: